Haris Rauf

-Haris Rauf (Urdu: حارث رؤف; born 7 November 1993) is a Pakistani cricketer.
-He made his international debut for the Pakistan cricket team in January 2020.
+He made his international debut for the Pakistan cricket team in January 2020 against Bangladesh.
 He made his Twenty20 debut for the Lahore Qalandars in the 2018 Abu Dhabi T20 Trophy on 5 October 2018.
 In November 2018, he was selected by the Lahore Qalandars in the players' draft for the 2019 Pakistan Super League tournament.
 He made his Test debut against England in December 2022.